BaselessFabric/244001-Alex-Interactive-Glossary/README.md

 License

 Distributed under the MIT License.
 See LICENSE for more information.

 Acknowledgments

-Next.js Documentation - for Next.js specific features and optimizations.
+   Next.js Documentation - for Next.js specific features and optimizations.<br>
-React Documentation - for understanding the React framework.
+   React Documentation - for understanding the React framework.<br>
    MUI - for UI components and design system.